--- /dev/null

 +<h2>

-+15.6&nbsp; glutWireOctahedron, glutSolidOctahedron</h2>
++15.6 glutWireOctahedron, glutSolidOctahedron</h2>

 +The "<tt>glutWireOctahedron</tt>" and "<tt>glutSolidOctahedron</tt>" functions